hyhieu/hyhieu.github.io/blog/online_softmax.md

 \end{align*}
 $$

-TODO(hieu): write about the general case where we observe $K$ pairs at the same time.
+# How about $K$ pairs at a time?

+TODO(hieu): write the equations.

+In many context that we use this algorithm, these updates can even be vectorized to make the implementation more efficient.

 # Python implementation